-25:24 HAVE NOT SOWN - Not scattered sea.
+25:24 where you did no sow - Not scattered sea.
 This showed that he had no love to his lord, no disposition to honor him, or even to be just towards him.
 (CB)

 Third servant characterizes his master as "hard" to blame his own failure on his master.
 The description has a variety of unflattering connotations: cruel, demanding, strong, or violent.
 (TLSB)